DJSeb/kernel-shark-sebanek-gh-mirror/Naps/doc/user/user-manual.md

 The second configuration option is toggled via the labeled checkbox visible in (figure 4).
 The option is whether to color the nap rectangle's top and bottom outlines the same color as KernelShark uses for the task (figure 5).
 Otherwise, the same color as the one used for the filling will be used (figure 6).
+By default, this option is off.

 ![Fig. 5](../images/NapsDefaultColors.png)
 Figure 5.